exploitfate/sni/README.dirty.md

 #### automatic IP authorization
 **WARNING**: do not do enable this unless you know what you are doing.

-To enable automatic authorization of every IP that hits your proxy, set `AUTO_AUTH = True` in `auth/settings.py` and run `service netflix-proxy-admin restart`.
+To enable automatic authorization of every IP that hits your proxy, set `AUTO_AUTH = True` in `auth/settings.py` and run `service sni-admin restart`.
 This setting will effectively authorize any IP hitting your proxy IP with a web browser for the first time, including bots, hackers, spammers, etc. Upon successful authorization, the browser will be redirected to [Google](http://google.com/).

-The DNS service is configured with recursion turned on by [default](https://github.com/ab77/netflix-proxy#security), so after a successful authorization, anyone can use your VPS in DNS amplification attacks, which will probably put you in breach of contract with the VPS provider.
+The DNS service is configured with recursion turned on by [default](https://github.com/ab77/sni#security), so after a successful authorization, anyone can use your VPS in DNS amplification attacks, which will probably put you in breach of contract with the VPS provider.
 You have been **WARNED**.

 ### security
 The build script automatically configures the system with **DNS recursion turned on**.
 This has security implications, since it potentially opens your DNS server to a DNS amplification attack, a kind of a [DDoS attack](https://en.wikipedia.org/wiki/Denial-of-service_attack).
 This should not be a concern however, as long as the `iptables` firewall rules configured automatically by the build script for you remain in place.
 However if you ever decide to turn the firewall off, please be aware of this.